apache/ignite/web-console/assembly/README.txt

 (more details about REST HTTP configuration can be found https://apacheignite.readme.io/docs/rest-api#section-general-configuration)

 Jetty configuration and node configuration should be same for all nodes.
-If Jetty configuration is not provided for some nodes then Ignite(GridGain) will start Jetty server with simple HTTP connector.
+If Jetty configuration is not provided for some nodes then Ignite(Ignite) will start Jetty server with simple HTTP connector.

 Example of grid configuration:
 <beans xmlns="http://www.springframework.org/schema/beans"